WMATA Metro Commuter Tips

 Being Punctual

-Being punctual is a critical quality for any professional to have.
-While this may seem obvious, a lot of professionals struggle with being on time in this busy modern world.
-Even unemployed job seekers need to be aware of timeframes and deadlines when interviewing for and applying to jobs.
+Punctuality is a critical quality for any professional and is one mark of a good worker.
+From arriving on time to the office to submitting punctual work, meeting these timing expectations creates a solid foundation for your career.
+While this may seem obvious, many professionals need help learning how to be punctual.
+From constant distractions to an over-reliance on navigation app ETA predictions, it’s easy to be late accidentally.
+Even unemployed job seekers must know timeframes and deadlines when interviewing and applying for jobs.
 For now, we will focus on the importance of being punctual for a job interview and provide some rules to help make sure you are always on time in the future.

 Rule #1: Don’t be late.

 • If you realize ahead of time that you are running late for an interview, call your interviewer immediately and let them know your situation.
-Be sure to apologize for the inconvenience.
+Be sure to apologize for the inconvenience, and don’t make up any crazy excuses if it’s not the truth.
+Hiring managers deal with this constantly– they can tell when somebody is not being genuine.

-• In a tough job market, hiring managers have their pick when it comes to capable candidates.
-Even showing up five minutes late for a job interview could disqualify you for a position.
+• In a tough job market, hiring managers have their pick regarding capable candidates.
+Being punctual is critical – even showing up five minutes late for a job interview could disqualify you for a position.

-• If a hiring manager can’t trust you to show up on time for an interview, they have no reason to trust that you will be on time for work or meet project deadlines.
+• If a hiring manager can’t trust you to show up on time for an interview, they have no reason to trust that you know how to be punctual or will submit work on time.
+Remember, this is their first impression of you.
+Even if being late is out of character for you, the employer won’t know this and will be forced to decide based on this interaction.

 Rule #2: Being too early is the same as being late.

-• Do not show up more than fifteen minutes early for a job interview unless you were otherwise instructed.
-Being punctual is better than being too early.
+• Being punctual is better than being too early.
+Only show up at most fifteen minutes early for a job interview unless you were otherwise instructed.

 • Showing up too early for an interview can make you appear desperate to hiring managers.
-Think of a job interview as a first date—you wouldn’t want your date to think you were overeager or desperate either.
+Think of a job interview as attending a party—you wouldn’t want to arrive too early as it would be impolite and you would look too eager.
+Plus, you could inconvenience a busy hiring manager by being too early.

 Rule #3: Know where you’re going ahead of time.

-• If you have time and are unfamiliar with the area, visit the company’s office prior to your interview so that you know exactly where you’re going and how long it will take you to get there.
+• Just like you would plan out project milestones in advance to ensure punctual work, you’ll want to plan your route to the interview to ensure a punctual arrival time.
+If you have time and are unfamiliar with the area, visit the company’s office before your interview so that you can prioritize being punctual by knowing exactly where you’re going and how long it will take you to get there.

 Rule #4: Show up early, but don’t go in.

 At Whitman Associates, Inc., we’re rooting for you!
-Our goal is to help you find the perfect fit in your next job position.
-Being punctual is just one of many attributes that potential employers are looking for.
+We aim to help you find the perfect fit for your next job.
+Being punctual is just one of many attributes potential employers seek.
 For more insightful career advice, explore our blog for additional tips and guidance.
-Want some more personalized job hunting strategies?
-Reach out to us today!
+Want some more personalized job-hunting strategies?
+Reach out to Whitman Associates today with your resume!

 4 Disadvantages of Remote Working